Tuesday, March 10, 2026

 8. Add sauce: spoon pizza sauce into 2-3 lines/stripes going down the pan, over cheese— you don’t want to cover all the cheese in sauce.

-9. Add pepperoni, laying it in a single layer over the top.
+9. Add pepperoni, laying it in a single layer over the top of each row of sauce.

 10. Lightly sprinkle parmesan on top.